centerforaisafety/safetywashing/README.md

 - `analysis.py`: Main script for running correlation analyses
 - `data/`: Contains benchmark datasets and model results
-  - `B_base_models.csv`: Benchmark matrix for base language models
+  - `benchmarks_base_models.csv`: Benchmark matrix for base language models
-  - `B_chat_models.csv`: benchmark matrix for chat/instruction-tuned models
+  - `benchmarks_chat_models.csv`: benchmark matrix for chat/instruction-tuned models
   - `benchmarks_info.csv`: Metadata about benchmarks

 To add a new benchmark, add a column in the benchmark matrix, and then add a row in benchmarks_info.